 Overall, I love sushi, road trips and own every single Harry Potter movie.
 I’m super absent-minded, an introvert living an extrovert's life, a recovering perfectionist and aspiring essentialist.

 I’m passionate about success but never at the expense of authenticity.

-Everyone deserves to live confidently in a life they think is beautiful and I want to help them do it!
+God created everyone to live a confident life in Him and I want to help them do it!

-So whoever you are, thanks for reading my story, and I hope we can connect soon.
+So to you, thanks for reading my story, and I hope we can connect soon.